RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/04-NUM.md

 <sup>10</sup> And every man’s hallowed things shall be his: whatsoever any man giveth the priest, it shall be his.
 <sup>11</sup> And the LORD spake unto Moses, saying,
 <sup>12</sup> Speak unto the children of Israel, and say unto them, If any man’s wife go aside, and commit a trespass against him,
-<sup>13</sup> And a man lie with her carnally , and it be hid from the eyes of her husband, and be kept close, and she be defiled, and [there be] no witness against her, neither she be taken [with the manner];
+<sup>13</sup> And a man lie with her carnally, and it be hid from the eyes of her husband, and be kept close, and she be defiled, and [there be] no witness against her, neither she be taken [with the manner];
 <sup>14</sup> And the spirit of jealousy come upon him, and he be jealous of his wife, and she be defiled: or if the spirit of jealousy come upon him, and he be jealous of his wife, and she be not defiled:
 <sup>15</sup> Then shall the man bring his wife unto the priest, and he shall bring her offering for her, the tenth [part] of an ephah of barley meal; he shall pour no oil upon it, nor put frankincense thereon; for it [is] an offering of jealousy, an offering of memorial, bringing iniquity to remembrance.
 <sup>16</sup> And the priest shall bring her near, and set her before the LORD: